CHTC/chtc-website-source/_uw-research-computing/apptainer-htc-advanced-example.md

 Then you will need to install the program and its dependencies inside of the container.
 In this example, you will install the program [SUMO](https://sumo.dlr.de/docs/index.html) in a container.

-- For an introduction to the Apptainer definition (`.def`) file, see our [Building an Apptainer Container](apptainer-build.html) guide.
-- For information on building and using the container on the HTC system, see our [Use Apptainer (Singularity) Environments](apptainer-htc.html) guide.

 {% capture content %}

 [1.
 Choose the Base Container Image](#1-choose-the-base-container-image)